chamitro/mood-tracker/README.md

 - Chart.js for beautiful visualizations
 - MongoDB Atlas for free database hosting
 - Render for free web hosting
+- Fredoka font for the fun, friendly typography
 - All the users who share their daily experiences!

 ---